 For example, with CoverMe’s encrypted messaging and calling service, you can communicate with people in total anonymity without ever having to give out your personal details.
 And you can use the disposable numbers that CoverMe provides to call regular numbers in the US, Canada, and China, even if the other person doesn’t have the CoverMe app.

-In addition to helping you hide your mobile phone number and keep it off the internet, CoverMe has a whole host of other security features to help you take your privacy to the next level:
+In addition to helping you hide your mobile phone number and keep it off the internet, CoverMe has a whole host of other security features to help you take your privacy to the next level

-– Personal Vault.
+- Personal Vault.
 CoverMe provides a private, encrypted vault with a four-digit password for you to store any and all of your sensitive information.
 Files, photos, videos – you name it, CoverMe can protect it.
-And, it even lets you set up decoy passwords to track people who are trying to break into the vault.

 - Private Chat.
 Another great feature is the private chatting groups.
 These use end-to-end encryption and let you send files, photos, and videos to your friends over a secure network.